This page contains affiliate links. Please read our disclosure for more info.

 2% of total. £6/ $7 a day

 This consisted of tips for lodge staff, an Etosha map, and lip balm.
 A load of laundry at Huab Lodge cost us 130 NAD ($10).
 Our MTC SIM card and 3GB data plan cost us 402 NAD ($31) at the airport.

 I recommend the Bradt Namibia guidebook, which is the best guide for Namibia.

 Travel insurance is essential in case anything goes wrong.
 We have an annual policy with True Traveller, which is excellent value for UK and EU citizens.
-World Nomads is another well-respected company who we’ve used in the past.
+Heymondo is another company who we’ve used in the past.

 Most car hire companies in Namibia have high excess amounts that you have to cover if you have an accident.
 They will offer expensive insurance to reduce the excess, but it’s much cheaper to buy a separate policy.
-Our annual worldwide policy cost us £52 ($67).
-UK residents can look on Money Saving Expert for the best insurance deals.
+Our annual worldwide policy with Questor cost us £52 ($67).

 Other Namibia Travel Budgets